 - It’s tasty and can be used as a healthier alternative to some treats

 We should note that dogs create their own vitamin c and as such supplements of any kind are rarely needed.
-The high water content can be substituted by always having fresh water in their bowl and we would always recommend using healthy treats as treats rather than fruits and vegetables.
+The high water content can be substituted by always having fresh water in their bowl and we would always recommend using healthy treats as treats (see also our article on pigs ears) rather than fruits and vegetables.

 Read More: Best Dog Treats You Can Buy in UK 2022